suzuki-shunsuke/tfaction-docs/docs/feature/auto-update-related-prs.md

 sidebar_position: 100
 ---

-# Update related pull requests automatically when the base branch is updated
+# Update related pull requests automatically when the remote state is updated

 When `terraform plan` or `tfmigrate plan` are run in the target `A`, tfaction sets a pull request label `A`.